Stability of fixed points in Poisson geometry and higher Lie theory: Stability under additional structure

 \subsubsection{Lie bialgebroids}

-We embed the Lie algebra of vector fields on $A^\vee[1]$ into a bigger graded Lie algebra, in which compatibility with the Lie algebroid structure on $A$ can be formulated as a commutation condition.
-The details of this procedure can be found in section 3 of \cite{roytenberg1999courant}, but we describe the outline.\\
+We embed the Lie algebra of vector fields on $A^\ast[1]$ into a bigger graded Lie algebra, in which compatibility with the Lie algebroid structure on $A$ can be formulated as a commutation condition.
+The details of this procedure can be found in Section 3 of \cite{roytenberg1999courant}, but we describe the outline.

-Given the graded manifold $A^\vee[1]$, we can consider the graded manifold $T^\ast[2] A^\vee[1]$.
+Given the graded manifold $A^\ast[1]$, we can consider the graded manifold $T^\ast[2] A^\ast[1]$.
 As ordinary cotangent bundles, this graded manifold carries a symplectic form, which has degree 2 in this case.
-To avoid going into details about this, we will work with the corresponding \emph{dual} structure, which is a 2-Poisson algebra structure on $C^\infty(T^\ast[2]A^\vee[1])$ as in \cite{cattaneo2018graded} and can be described explicitly by its properties.
-The additional property this Poisson bracket has as it comes from a symplectic form, is that there is a Darboux-like theorem for the Poisson bracket \cite{cueca2019geometry}.\\ We summarise the properties of this graded manifold that we will use in the following proposition: \begin{prop}[\cite{roytenberg1999courant,ANTUNES201366,cueca2019geometry}] The 2-Poisson algebra $C^\infty(T^\ast[2] A^\vee[1])$ satisfies the following properties. \begin{itemize} \item[i)] $C^\infty(T^\ast[2]A^\vee[1])$ is a $(\mb Z_{\geq 0} \times \mb Z_{\geq 0})$-bigraded algebra: as the bidegree $(p,q)$-part is given by
+To avoid going into details about this, we will work with the corresponding \emph{dual} structure, which is a 2-Poisson algebra structure on $C^\infty(T^\ast[2]A^\ast[1])$ as in \cite{cattaneo2018graded} and can be described explicitly by its properties.
+The additional property this Poisson bracket has as it comes from a symplectic form, is that there is a Darboux-like theorem for the Poisson bracket \cite{cueca2019geometry}.\\ In the following proposition, we summarise the properties of this graded manifold that we use: \begin{prop}[\cite{roytenberg1999courant,ANTUNES201366,cueca2019geometry}] The 2-Poisson algebra $C^\infty(T^\ast[2] A^\ast[1])$ satisfies the following properties. \begin{itemize} \item[i)] $C^\infty(T^\ast[2]A^\ast[1])$ is a $(\mb Z_{\geq 0} \times \mb Z_{\geq 0})$-bigraded algebra: as the bidegree $(p,q)$-part is given by